MiroslavHustak/ElmishWPFprogressBar/README.md

 Background:

 There is an example with Progress Bar Determinate on GitHub (https://github.com/BentTranberg/ElmishXmas) - DemoAsync and DemoAsync.Core projects with a single window.
 But a real-life application will probably look more like this: https://github.com/BentTranberg/ExploreElmishWpf, where a window is used with tabs.
 I ran into difficulties while implementing progress bars into my ExploreElmishWpf-based app.
-The problems were dealt with here: https://stackoverflow.com/questions/70208381/updating-progressbar-value-in-fsxaml-and-elmishwpf and here: #1, and I greatly appreciate the help of Bent Tranberg's.
+The problems were dealt with here: https://stackoverflow.com/questions/70208381/updating-progressbar-value-in-fsxaml-and-elmishwpf, and I greatly appreciate the help of Bent Tranberg's.

 Progress Bars: